Howard B. Goodrich, Jr.

 Some Assessments: UCCM and the Western Church

 In the latter years of apartheid in South Africa, the international community of nations brought great pressure for democratic change and the end of racism.
-On the other hand the UCCM was, in many respects, unknown.
+On the other hand, the UCCM was, in many respects, unknown.
 The UCCM struggled in near isolation for more than 60 years.
 It endured nearly 30 years of both colonial and civil war.
-The UCCM’s courage and faithfulness was accompanied by a love for life, a sense of belonging to and for one another.
+The UCCM’s courage and faithfulness were accompanied by a love for life, a sense of belonging to and for one another.
 But even more, it was a faith in the love of God in Jesus Christ which empowered, enriched, and overcame that sense of isolation from a world that had forgotten their existence and humanity.
-Surely the global church of Christ can learn from their ordeal, their courage and perseverance, their faith and victory from their burdened 20th century struggle.
+Surely the global church of Christ can learn from their ordeal, their courage, and perseverance, their faith and victory from their burdened 20th-century struggle.